Configuring Shopify Exports

 • Maximum: Export all available historical data (up to 2 years)

-The date range determines which orders and data will be included in your export.
-Choose a range that matches your reporting needs - shorter ranges are faster to export, while longer ranges provide more historical context.
+The date range applies to Orders, Line Items, Customers, and Sales Metrics only.
+Products, Store, Locations, Inventory, and Inventory Locations always export all current data (no date filter).
+Choose a range that matches your reporting needs—shorter ranges are faster to export, while longer ranges provide more historical context.

 Data Tabs